SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

 6. The "Add Service" screen opens
    1. Specify "Package Assignment” e.g. $TMP by clicking on Local Object
-   2. Enable the checkbox for “Enable oAuth for Service”
+   2. Enable the checkbox for “Enable OAuth for Service”
    3. Click on Continue to activate the changes
    4. Click on Continue to confirm the message box